-S. No. Healthy ways to manage conflict Unhealthy ways to manage conflict 1 The ability to recognize the root cause Inability to address the matter of concern or of conflict and address it efficiently. the cause of conflict.
+S. No. Healthy ways to manage conflict Unhealthy ways to manage conflict 1 The ability to recognize the root cause Inability to address the matter of concern or 1 of conflict and address it efficiently. the cause of conflict.
 2 Responding in calm and respectful way.
-Reacting in a resentful, defensive, and aggressive manner.
-3 Attempting to look for a solution that Lack of empathy or the failing to see the best suits both the parties. other person's perspective.
-4 Showing willingness to forgive the Withdrawal of love and respect for each offender and move past the situation other, isolation, and the fear of abandonment. without resentment.
+Reacting in a resentful, defensive, and responding in cann and respectful way. aggressive manner.
+3 Attempting to look for a solution that Lack of empathy or the failing to see the 3 best suits both the parties. other person's perspective.
+Showing willingness to forgive the Withdrawal of love and respect for each 4 offender and move past the situation other, isolation, and the fear of without resentment. abandonment.
 5 Believing that facing the conflict head Avoiding the conflict in the fear of negative on is the best thing to resolve it. outcomes.